fabric8-quickstarts/spring-boot-camel-xml/README.redhat.md

 ### Running via an S2I Application Template

-Applicaiton templates allow you deploy applications to OpenShift by filling out a form in the OpenShift console that allows you to adjust deployment parameters.
-This template uses an S2I source build so that it handle building and deploying the application for you.
+Application templates allow you deploy applications to OpenShift by filling out a form in the OpenShift console that allows you to adjust deployment parameters.
+This template uses an S2I source build so that it handles building and deploying the application for you.

 First, import the Fuse image streams: